DefectDojo/django-DefectDojo/docs/content/en/usage/productgrading.md

 ## Product Health Grading

 Within DefectDojo's system settings, you have the opportunity to enable a grading system for your products.
 For that you have to enable ("Enable Product Grading").
-Then, the products are gradet with the following possible grades:
+Then, the products are graded with the following possible grades:
 - Grade A
 - Grade B
 - Grade C